keep-starknet-strange/satoru/book/src/smart-contracts-architecture/withdrawal-module.md

 # Withdrawal Module

-The Withdrawal Module is devised to manage the operations related to withdrawals, ensuring secure and efficient handling of funds within the system.
+The Withdrawal Module role is to manage the operations related to withdrawals.

 ## Smart Contracts